ShouyeLiu/SBayesOmics/README.md

 | `outPath` | Retained in the function signature; the public simulator does not write RDS files.
 Save the returned object explicitly with `saveRDS()`. |
 | `smrPath`, `smrIndGenePath`, `smrIndFileSuffix` | Retained arguments; the public simulator does not export downstream input files. |

-Advanced overlap switches remain implementation-specific.
-Inspect `formals()` and the simulation source before changing them; the example does not depend on their experimental combinations.

 ## Returned data and simulation truth